How to finance the sale of your business

 - Less senior debt and/or a longer amortization period (e.g. eight years).

 - More patient capital (i.e. higher portions of buyer equity, vendor take-back and mezzanine financing).

 Make sure package is sound

 A sound financing package is important for the post-transaction success of the business and ensuring that you collect any vendor financing.
-“As more businesses are transferred in Canada, there are best practices emerging and successful transitions happen on a regular basis,” Drouin says.
+“As more businesses are transferred in Canada, there are best practices emerging and successful transitions happen on a regular basis,” Blouin says.
 “However, don’t forget that transition transactions are an operational disturbance for the company, usually add financial stress and increase the minimum level of profitability required to pay the bills.
 Also, the outside business environment will not pause because your company is undergoing a transition.”